 Green Power Regeneration from the Propeller

-The Green Explorer vessels will generate up to 40kW of constant renewable energy, when they are driven by the wind.
+The GE vessels will generate up to 40kW of constant renewable energy, when they are driven by the wind.
 By adjusting the pitch of the propeller blades away from the neutral horizontal sailing position, the water flow will cause the propeller to rotate the electric motor, which then becomes an ultra-quiet electric generator.
 This “free” renewable energy will cost up to a maximum of 10% reduction in boat speed.
-It’s like going down a “never-ending” hill in an electric car and constantly slightly braking it – thus creating energy.
+It’s like going down a “never-ending” hill in an electric car and constantly slightly braking it – thus charging the battery.
 Unfortunately – for the electric cars – “never-ending” hills are hard to find.

 Electric power is also supplied by two silent wind turbines and 40sqm of the latest solar panels.
 Together, these two technologies provide renewable power up to a rated maximum of 10kW.
 This is an important source of renewable energy, specially when the vessel is at anchor.
 When running under sail, the Green Power Regeneration from the propeller will normally provide 10-20 times as much renewable energy as the wind turbines and solar panels combined.
-Dragon One is equipped with two wind turbines giving a combined maximum output of 4.5kW.
+The GE vessels are equipped with two wind turbines giving a combined maximum output of 4.5kW.
 They are both state-of-the-art, chosen for their silent operation and tolerance of turbulent wind conditions.
 They can both survive wind speeds in excess of 200km/h.

 The Battery Bank – The Heart of the Zero-Emission System